Nevado del Tolima: Flora and Fauna

 The frailejon plant has evolved throughout the years to enhance its survival.
 It has the ability to absorb water from the atmosphere and can resist the freezing altitude temperatures of the páramo biome, where it is found.

 Los Nevados National Park

 The Nevado del Tolima is located within the Los Nevados National Natural Park, In addition to the Nevado del Tolima, seven other volcanoes are located in the park: Nevado del Ruiz, Santa Isabel, Nevado del Quindío, Paramillo de Santa Rosa, Cerro Bravo, Cerro Machín and Nevado El Cisne.

-The park spans 58300 ha and stretches across the departments of Caldas, Quindío, Risaralda, Tolima.
+The park spans 58300 ha and stretches across the departments of Caldas, Quindío, Risaralda, and Tolima.
 The park is administratively part of the municipalities Villamaría, Santa Rosa de Cabal, Pereira, Salento, and Ibagué.

 Eruptive history

 Holocene activity has included explosive eruptions ranging in size from moderate to plinian.
 The last major eruption took place about 3600 years ago.
 Lava dome growth has produced block and ash flows that traveled primarily to the NE and SE.
 Minor explosive eruptions have been recorded from Tolima in the 19th and 20th centuries.